SmartAdvisorOnline

 1) Abmahnung risk: what actually triggers the danger?

-In Germany, the big risk for torrenting isn’t “being watched” in a movie sense — it’s copyright enforcement and automated monitoring.
+In Germany, the big risk for torrenting isn’t “being watched” in a movie sense - it’s copyright enforcement and automated monitoring.
 If your real IP leaks during a VPN drop, that single moment is enough.
 (Ein IP‑Leak reicht.)
-This is why a kill switch and DNS leak protection matter more here than flashy marketing.
+A kill switch and DNS leak protection matter more here than flashy marketing.

 Pick your setup - see how the risk curve reacts.
 (Wähle deine Einstellungen - sieh die Risikokurve.)